mollie/mollie-api-node/README.md

 [Mollie](https://www.mollie.com/) builds payment products, commerce solutions and APIs that let you accept online and mobile payments, for small online stores and Fortune 500s alike.
 Accepting [Credit Card][credit-card], [Apple Pay][apple-pay], [PayPal][paypal], [Klarna: Pay now][klarna-pay-now], [Klarna: Pay later][klarna-pay-later], [Klarna: Slice it][klarna-slice-it], [iDeal][ideal], [vouchers][meal-eco-gift-vouchers], [SEPA Bank Transfer][bank-transfer], [SEPA Direct Debit][direct-debit], [SOFORT banking][sofort], [Bancontact][bancontact], [Cartes Bancaires][cartes-bancaires], [EPS][eps], [PostePay][postepay], [Giropay][giropay], [KBC Payment Button][kbc-cbc], [Belfius Pay Button][belfius], [paysafecard][paysafecard], [gift cards][gift-cards], and [Przelewy24][przelewy24] online payments without fixed monthly costs or any punishing registration procedures.
 Just use the Mollie API to receive payments directly on your website or easily refund transactions to your customers.

-## Features

-- [Payments][payments]: are the heart of the Mollie API: this is where most implementations start off.
-- [Methods][methods]: show all the payment methods activated on the website profile.
-Also allows you to integrate iDEAL's bank selection screen into your own payment flow.
-- [Refunds][refunds]: allow you to make refunds in relation to a payment.
-- [Customers][customers]: allow you to manage your customer's details.
-- [Orders][orders]: allows you to use Mollie for your order management.
-Pay after delivery payment methods, such as Klarna Pay later and Klarna Slice it, require orders and cannot be used with payments.
-- [Mandates][mandates]: allow you to charge a customer's credit card or bank account recurrently.
-- [Subscriptions][subscriptions]: allow you to schedule recurring payments to take place at regular intervals.

 ### A note on use outside of Node.js

 This is a JavaScript library, a language which is universal by nature.
 While it is theoretically possible to include this library into a website or mobile app, it is not recommended to do so.